 What are the symptoms of COVID-19?

 For the majority of people, symptoms of COVID-19 will be mild, cold or flu-like coughs and fevers.
 Some will experience respiratory distress, while a minority will suffer pneumonia, severe acute respiratory syndrome (SARS), kidney failure, and death.
+An important early symptom that can be a key identifier of COVID-19 is the loss of taste and smell.

 According to research by the World Health Organization, based on studies of over 55,000 laboratory-confirmed cases, the most common symptoms are: